Course Descriptions

 Principles of Computer Science I

 A study of the fundamentals of writing computer programs and problem-solving, using structured and object-oriented techniques.
-Intended for future majors and minors in computer science and minors in game development.
-Students are strongly encouraged to enroll in this call in the fall term of their first year.
+Intended for future majors and minors in Computer Science and minors in Game Development.
+Students are strongly encouraged to enroll in this course in the Fall term of their first year.

 Principles of Computer Science II